johnpapa/cloud-coding-with-codespaces/README.md

 1. Commit your changes and push them to the branch.
 1. Create a new Pull Request.
 1. Review, approve, and merge the pull request to the `main` branch.

+### Optional - Deploy to Azure Static Web Apps

+### Open the Codespace in your local install of VS Code

+1. Click the `Codespaces` icon in the bottom left

+1. Choose `Open in VS Code`

+1. Accept the confirmation dialogs

+> Now you are using VS Code locally to develop with your codespace!

 ### Recap